 We believe all of our children are mathematicians.

-Key Stage one children start each day with "4 a day" maths.
+Key Stage One children start each day, before registration, with "4 a day" maths.
 This is a short and sharp activity to consolidate and revisit previous learning.
 Questions are devised in a style that builds support for children over Year One and Year Two in preparation for the end of Key Stage One maths SATs papers.